• Skip to primary navigation

 Cheese is a beloved ingredient in many dishes.

-When it comes to Parmesan and Asiago cheese, which one is a healthier option?
+Which one is a healthier option?
 In terms of nutritional comparison, both cheeses have their own merits.

 Parmesan cheese has more protein, calcium and phosphorus than Asiago cheese.